 Kintyre Wind

 Welcome to Kintyre Wind

-Kintyre Wind represents a collaborative project involving Community Councils across Kintyre and EKREG Ltd to facilitate and deliver Community Shared Ownership (CSO) to the Kintyre communities.
+Kintyre Wind represents a not-for-profit volunteer-led collaborative project between EKREG and Community Councils across Kintyre to facilitate and deliver Community Shared Ownership (CSO) to impacted communities and ensure a fair share of Community Benefit Funding (CBF) from local windfarms for East and West Kintyre.

+Kintyre Wind